DLHub-Argonne/dlhub_sdk/docs/servable-types.rst

 Using Static Functions to Create Special Interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We commonly find that some servables required a specialized interface to make the software servable via DLHub.
+Some servables required a specialized interface to make the software servable via DLHub.
-There may be some preprocessing of the input before it is sent to a function or the Tensorflow environment
+For example, some preprocessing of the input may need to occur before execution.
-needs to be reset before invoking the model.

-For these cases, we have adopted a pattern of defining this interface as a special function in file named ``app.py`` and
+For these cases, we define a static function in file named ``app.py`` and
-creating a Python static method servable for that function.
+create a Python servable for that interface function.

 See our interface to ``SchNet`` as an example: `link <https://github.com/DLHub-Argonne/dlhub_containers/tree/master/schnet>`_.